-- 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (at fund and investor level, existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2019, all 12 FMA Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 12 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
-For the latter, the frequency of screening varied but 58% undertook automated daily monitoring.
-Further, 11 of the 12 confirmed they always screen their customer records at the point where sanctions lists are updated (the one exception undertook daily screening to achieve the same outcome).
+5.2 At the end of 2020, all 10 FMA Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 10 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
+For the latter, the frequency of screening varied but 60% undertook automated daily monitoring.
+Further, 9 of the 10 confirmed they always screen their customer records at the point where sanctions lists are updated (the one exception undertook daily screening to achieve the same outcome).

-This was broadly consistent with the profile reported for 2018.
+This was consistent with the profile reported for 2019.

-5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
+- 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2019 there was 1 account blocked or frozen for financial sanctions purposes (2018: 1), with an aggregate value of £40,000 (2018: £40,000).

-The law requires firms to identify and report any suspected breach of sanctions to the Financial Intelligence Unit.
+As at the end of 2020 there continued to be 1 account blocked or frozen for financial sanctions purposes (2019: 1), with an aggregate value of £40,000 (2019: £40,000). - The law requires firms to identify and report any suspected breach of sanctions to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2019, no disclosures were made for suspected breaches of sanctions (2018: zero).
+In the year ended 31 December 2020, no disclosures were made for suspected breaches of sanctions (2019: zero).